Psychology Marriage Counseling: Is It The Right Choice For My Relationship?

 There are three steps to using emotionally focused therapy to address a relationship concern:

 1. Stabilization: In the stabilization step, the therapist and couple work together to identify a conflict or conflict pattern in their relationship.
-Each partner processes and shares their emotions related to the conflict, which can help both partners start to reframe the conflict and understand how the other person experiences it.
+Each partner processes and discusses their emotions related to the conflict, which can help both partners start to reframe the conflict and understand how the other person experiences it.

 2. Bonding: In bonding, the couple uses their enhanced understanding of the emotions behind a specific conflict to effectively express their needs and wants to their partner.
 By being open and vulnerable, they may find a way to address the conflict that honors the emotions behind it.